What's Included in the Price

 What Affects the Cost

 - Repair vs full replacement.
-Patching one failed area costs less than stripping and replacing the entire membrane, but carries risk if the surrounding membrane is also aged.
+Patching one failed area costs less than stripping and replacing the entire membrane, but carries risk if the surrounding membrane is beyond 15 years old.

 - Drainage.
 Adelaide's summer storms can deliver heavy rain in short bursts.
-If the balcony drainage cannot handle peak flow, upgrades are needed.
+If the balcony drainage cannot handle peak flow, corrective screed work ($40–$75/m2) is needed before the membrane is applied.

 - Surface finish.
 Retiling is more expensive than applying a liquid protective coating.
+For tile overlay costs, see our outdoor tiling guide.
 Liquid coatings are also lighter, which matters on suspended balconies.

 - Strata requirements.
-Apartment balconies may need body corporate approval before work begins.
+Apartment balconies may need body corporate approval before work begins, and the balcony slab is typically common property.

 A small patch repair on a ground-level patio with good drainage and no room below sits toward $700.
-Full membrane replacement on a large tiled balcony in an Adelaide CBD apartment over a living room, with drainage correction and retiling, pushes toward $8,500.
+Full membrane replacement on a large tiled balcony in an Adelaide CBD apartment over a living room, with drainage correction, balustrade detailing, and retiling, pushes toward $8,500.

 Adelaide-Specific Considerations

-CBD and North Adelaide apartments.
-Adelaide's apartment developments in the CBD, North Adelaide, and along the coast at Glenelg and West Beach contain the majority of the city's balcony waterproofing demand.
+CBD, North Adelaide, and coastal apartments.
+Adelaide's apartment developments in the CBD, North Adelaide, and along the coast at Glenelg, West Beach, and Henley Beach contain the majority of the city's balcony waterproofing demand.
 These buildings range from 1990s construction through to recent developments.
-Older buildings (pre-2010) may have membrane systems that are now approaching the end of their service life.
+Older buildings (pre-2010) may have membrane systems approaching the end of their 15 to 20 year service life, even in Adelaide's mild conditions.
+The Australian Institute of Waterproofing (AIW) notes that lack of appropriate expansion joints in tiled balcony areas is a common cause of membrane failure, regardless of climate.

-Mediterranean climate advantage.
-Adelaide's dry summers and moderate winters are less punishing on membranes than Brisbane's UV intensity or Melbourne's prolonged wet winters.
-This means well-installed membranes tend to last longer in Adelaide than in those cities.
-However, this can also create complacency: homeowners and body corporates may delay maintenance because problems develop slowly.
+Mediterranean climate advantage and risk.
+Adelaide's dry summers and moderate winters are less punishing on membranes than Brisbane's UV or Melbourne's prolonged wet winters.
+Well-installed polyurethane membranes can last toward the upper end of their 15 to 25 year range in Adelaide.
+However, this longevity can create complacency: homeowners and body corporates may delay inspection and maintenance because problems develop slowly.
+By the time a leak appears on the ceiling below, the membrane failure may have been progressing for months or years.

 Summer storm risk.
 When Adelaide does get rain, summer storms can deliver intense downpours.
 Balcony drainage designed for average rainfall may not cope with peak storm events.
 Ponding water on a balcony accelerates membrane deterioration and increases the risk of water entering through thresholds and junctions.
-Checking that falls and drains can handle heavy rain is part of a proper waterproofing scope.
+AS 4654.2 requires a minimum 1:100 fall to drainage points, and the NCC mandates a 50mm step-down from the internal floor level.
+Both of these requirements exist to manage exactly this storm scenario.

 Character home verandahs.
-In suburbs like North Adelaide, Norwood, and Unley, older homes often have upper-level verandahs over rooms below.
+In suburbs like North Adelaide, Norwood, Unley, Hyde Park, and Malvern, older homes often have upper-level verandahs over rooms below.
 These present similar waterproofing challenges to apartment balconies but with the added complexity of heritage materials and non-standard construction.
+Timber-framed verandahs need movement-capable membrane systems (polyurethane, not cementitious) because the framing expands and contracts with temperature and moisture.
+For structural concerns with the verandah framing, a structural carpentry assessment should come before waterproofing.

 Hiring a Licensed Waterproofer in SA